Species and location

 The fishery name, location and nationality describes the target species (or multispecies), the area where fishing or farmed production occurs, and in the case of wild fish, the country that controls those fishing grounds (or in the case of high seas fisheries, the fishing vessel’s flag country).
 By clicking on the fishery name, you can visit the relevant FishSource profile to discover further information about that fishery or farmed fish and shellfish.

-This information has been self-reported by the participating companies to the ODP.
+This information is self-reported by the participating companies to the ODP.
 It is based on source fishery information reported to them by their suppliers, and has not necessarily been verified by third-party traceability systems.
 An ODP profile is intended to cover the main seafood species sourced by companies during the reporting period and may not cover all species sourced.
-Sometimes volumes of a specific seafood product are too small to feature in a profile or a particular species was only used on a pilot or test basis and in these sort of cases they may not be included.
+Some companies may choose to disclose a particular segment such as fresh and frozen own-brand product only.
+In some cases, seafood products sold in small volumes or sourced as test products only may not be included in a profile.

 The gear type refers to the type of fishing gear used in the fishery.
 The fishing gear classifications used in the ODP are based on the International Standard Statistical Classification of Fishing Gear (ISSCFG).

 Click here to access the complete FAO description of gear types.